-To enhance our marketplace experience, we also sell our own inventory, or 1P, through the GigaCloud Marketplace and to and through third-party ecommerce websites such as Rakuten in Japan, Amazon and Walmart in the U.S. and Wayfair in the U.K. These product revenues expand our market presence, reduce inventory and logistics risk for sellers, create more products for buyers, drive volume-based cost efficiencies for sourcing products, provide us with data and increase the velocity of sales on our marketplace.
-Product revenues through the GigaCloud Marketplace and to and through third-party ecommerce websites, represented 78.2% and 78.7% of total revenues for the year ended December 31, 2020 and the six months ended June 30, 2021.
-As we focus on expanding our GigaCloud Marketplace into a leading global large parcel B2B marketplace, we expect service revenue from 3P to grow faster than product revenue from 1P in the future, but we expect 1P to remain an important distribution channel for our own inventory.
+To enhance our marketplace experience, we also sell our own inventory, or 1P, through the GigaCloud Marketplace and to and through third-party ecommerce websites such as Rakuten in Japan, Amazon and Walmart in the U.S. and Wayfair in the U.K..
+These 1P revenues expand our market presence, reduce inventory and logistics risk for sellers, create more products for buyers, drive volume-based cost efficiencies for sourcing products, provide us with data and increase the velocity of sales on our marketplace.
+1P revenues through the GigaCloud Marketplace and to and through third-party ecommerce websites, represented 78.2% of total revenues for the year ended December 31, 2020.
+As we focus on expanding our GigaCloud Marketplace into a leading global large parcel B2B marketplace, we expect 3P to grow faster than 1P in the future, but we expect 1P to remain an important distribution channel for our own inventory.

-Our service revenues totaled \$60.1 million and product revenues totaled \$215.4 million in 2020, representing a 296.9% and 101.0% increase over the year ended December 31, 2019, respectively.
-Our service revenues totaled \$44.0 million and product revenues totaled \$162.3 million for the six months ended June 30, 2021, representing a 96.4% and 66.3% increase over the six months ended June 30, 2020.
-For the year ended December 31, 2020 and the six months ended June 30, 2021, our total GMV was \$283.7 million and \$263.7 million, respectively, of which GigaCloud Marketplace GMV was \$190.5 million and \$196.3 million, respectively, and off-platform ecommerce GMV was \$93.2 million and \$67.4 million, respectively.
+Our 3P revenues totaled \$60.1 million and 1P revenues totaled \$215.4 million in 2020, representing a 296.9% and 101.0% increase over the year ended December 31, 2019, respectively.
+For the year ended December 31, 2020, our total GMV was \$289.9 million, of which GigaCloud Marketplace GMV was \$190.5 million and off-platform ecommerce GMV was \$99.4 million.